 Members of the sales support team often have direct customer contact and can affect sales.
 Channel partners and their sales teams also play a role in goal achievement for organizations with an indirect sales process.
 One key to successful channel incentives is to drive the program beyond the dealer/distributorship principle down to the actual sales reps.

 Another key consideration in identifying the participant audience is determining whether the program is based on individual or team performance.
 Featured objectives typically determine this.
 Some goals cannot be traced to an individual level and, therefore, require a team reward.
 An example might be increasing customer service.
 This is an objective that is typically tracked and measured at the team level.
 These goals can and should be included in the program but ideally would be partnered with objectives that can be measured at the individual level.

 If you don’t have a budget, I am sure we could figure out what to do with that extra money burning a hole in your pocket.
 All jokes aside, the following elements need to be considered:

 - Participants’ earnings potential

 - Length of program

-Once you have determined your budget strategy (open vs. closed), the next step is to determine the value of the budget.
+Once you have determined your budget strategy (open vs. closed), the next step is to determine the budget’s value.
 The two elements to consider are projected results and potential earnings.
-Determining the projected results for the program will help you uncover the overall value of your total budget spend.
+Determining the projected results for the program will help you uncover the overall value of your total budget spends.
 Understanding the value of the reward that will motivate your program audience will help you determine the potential earnings value.

 4. How will success be measured?